joe-getcouragenow/shared/exp/file-io/v2/DEV.md

 	- so any module developer gets the file system for free as part of their work
 	- the developer adds the field to ehri protobuf for all base64 files they use, just like they do for data
 	- because the data repository pattern is where we do the authz, the files are not protected by the dame authz also :)
+- sys-core go server
+	- Used for flutter to interact with the system.
+	- if you want to provide upload and doanload over standard http instead of GRPC it is probably best for now.
+		- there are plenty of samples.
+		- security using jwt etc just like we do for data calls.
+	- grpc will be slower as we now.
 - sys-core level for dao
 	- go
 		- helper code for DAO.
 Makes it easy to use file and data.
 Just extend what you currently have for genji.
 		- no cache. badger itself does the caching for free for us.
 	- flu
-		- helper code for gettin the base64 out of the protobuf
+		- helper code for gettin the base64 out of the protobuf or http.
 		- cache or no cache.
 For now as we dont have time dont bother with caching.
 		- display the base64 file as a standard image that can be used by the standard flutter widgets.
+		- The File URL will be based on the modules Router, etc.
 - sys-core level for bootstrapping ( cli, etc)
 	- go and go cli
 		- bootstrapping the system with data and files.